austin3dickey/profileinator/README.md

 # Profileinator

 Profileinator is a web application that generates AI profile pictures from user-uploaded photos.
-It uses OpenAI's GPT-4o model to create stylish, professional variants of your photos suitable for various platforms.
+It uses OpenAI's GPT-4o and DALL-E 3 models to create stylish, professional variants of your photos suitable for various platforms.

+Right now it's sorta like a game of telephone.
+GPT-4o describes the picture in text and sends the text to DALL-E, which creates the image.
+Hilarity ensues.

 ## Features